 You hold incredible influence.
-Harness that influence to encourage your representatives to act on behalf of the world’s poor to achieve the following goals, together.
+Harness it here to encourage your representatives to prioritize safety, health, and opportunity for every child.
+Pick an issue below and take action to help us achieve the following goals together.

 END VIOLENCE AGAINST CHILDREN

 Violence against children, in all its forms, takes a disastrous toll on the physical, mental, and social development of the more than 1 billion children around the world who are affected.
 They deserve a real childhood.

 Around the world, 152 million children are involved in child labor, including 73 million in hazardous forms of child labor in industries such as agriculture, mining, fishing, commercial sexual exploitation, and factories.